-Several new developments have occurred which should help facilitate the re-negotiation of the Bougainville Copper Agreement (BCA), which is necessary due to changed circumstances.
+Several new developments have occurred which should help facilitate the re-negotiation of the Bougainville Copper Agreement (BCA), which is a necessary precursor of any future investment decisions.

 The Bougainville Copper Agreement is an act of the PNG National Parliament, and as such can only be modified or repealed by the Parliament.

-However, it is recognised by all stakeholders, including Bougainville Copper, that the Agreement was ratified in very different times and circumstances.
-In order to move forward, significant changes will need to be made to accommodate the views, rights and aspirations of all stakeholders including the landowners and the people of Bougainville.
+It is recognised by all stakeholders, including Bougainville Copper, that the Agreement was drawn up in times and circumstances that differ from those prevailing today and that changes need to be made to accommodate the views, rights and aspirations of all stakeholders including the landowners and the people of Bougainville.